canon-cmre-kym-eden/ckanext-ingest/README.md

         # source is a readable IO stream(werkzeug.datastructures.FileStorage)
         data = json.load(source)

-        # extract must return iterable over records.
+        # `extract` returns iterable over records.
 When the strategy produces
-        # a single record, it can be either yielded or returned as a list with
+        # a single record, this record can be either yielded or returned as
-        # a single element
+        # a list with a single element
         yield SimplePackageRecord(data, {})

 class SimplePackageRecord(Record):